-The Company has adopted as its own internal compliance code, the best practices guide in Rule 1204 (19) of the Catalist Rules with regard to dealing in the Company's securities by the Directors and its officers.
-The Directors, the Management and the officers of the Group are prohibited from dealing in the Company's shares during the period commencing one month before the announcement of the Company's half year and full year financial results and ending on the date of announcement of the relevant results.
-With effect from the third quarter for the financial year ending 30 September 2021, the Company will be required to announce its quarterly financial results.
+The Company has adopted as its own internal compliance code, the best practices guide in Rule 1204 (19)(c) of the Catalist Rules with regard to dealing in the Company's securities by the Directors and its officers.
 The Directors, the Management and the officers of the Group are prohibited from dealing in the Company's shares during the period commencing two weeks before the announcement of the Company's financial statements for each of the first three quarters of the financial year and one month before the announcement of the Company's full year financial statements.
-They are also prohibited from dealing in the Company's full year financial statements.
-They are also prohibited from dealing in the Company's full year financial statements.
-They are also prohibited from dealing in the Company's full year financial statements.
-They are also prohibited from dealing in the Company's full year financial statements.
 They are also prohibited from dealing in the Company's shares on short-term consideration and while they are in possession of unpublished price-sensitive, financial or confidential information.